-- The child demonstrates inadequate turn-taking behaviour, despite guidance from the parent (Phase I). - The child has a low metaLinguistic awareness. - The child makes the impression he is a perfectionist in general, or with regard to his speech/fluency.
+- The child demonstrates inadequate turn-taking behaviour, despite guidance from the parent (Phase I). - The child makes the impression he is a perfectionist in general, or with regard to his speech/stuttering. - The child has a low metalinguistic awareness.

-To learn age-appropriate concepts that can promote easy and carefree - and consequently more fluent - communication.
+To learn age-appropriate concepts that can advance easy and carefree - and consequently more stress-free - communication.